Velrok/static-web-gen/content/blog/2013-07-04-clojure-lesson-learned.markdown

-One thing that stuck right in my head from the beginning was that everything a function operates on should be past in as an argument instead of using a gloabel var.
+One thing that stuck right in my head from the beginning was that everything a function operates on should be past in as an argument instead of using a global var.
 Stuard Sierra gave a talk titled
-[Clojure in the Large](http://www.infoq.com/presentations/Clojure-Large-scale-patterns-techniques) that points out why this is the right way to do things and gives tips and examples on how to achive this goal in the large.
+[Clojure in the Large](http://www.infoq.com/presentations/Clojure-Large-scale-patterns-techniques) that points out why this is the right way to do things and gives tips and examples on how to achieve this goal in the large.

 ### Don't overuse ->> and ->